OBSLabs/pg-parts/README.md

 delete from only impressions;
 ```
 ### Execution
-pg-parts is nil-potent.
+pg-parts is idempotent.
 It creates partion when missing and does nothing otherwise, thereby it's safe to run it multiple times.

 ### Index partition
 pg-parts automatically creates indicies on newly created partition based on master table and name them accordingly.